mmmorris1975/aws-runas/docs/examples.md

 #### Using EC2 Metadata

 Running the built-in EC2 Metadata Service of aws-runas is another way to expose AWS credentials to a docker container.
-When using this method, it is possible for the credentials to get automatically refreshed when they expire, for as long as the underlying session is still valid.
+When using this method, it is possible for the credentials to be automatically refreshed when they expire, for as long as the underlying session is still valid.
 The one drawback of this approach is that you must run the service so that it listens on the 169.254.169.254 address, which requires administrator/root privilege on the system.

-Using this method, it is advisable to have separate command-line sessions running, so you can monitor the execution of aws-runas and the docker container together.
+When using this method, it is advisable to have separate command-line sessions running, so you can monitor the execution of aws-runas and the docker container together.

 In the first window, run aws-runas as adminstrator/root: